The answers below address some of the most common questions that come up in Level 1. Please read them carefully.

 No. Because the gun itself doesn’t affect your emotions, and can’t.
 You could have had a gun pointed at you all day long, but if you didn’t know about it, and never had a thought about it, you would have had no stress, at least as far as the gun is involved.

 Now take another example — let’s say you think someone IS pointing a gun at you from across the street.
-You can see them right now, aiming it at you.
-In reality, it’s actually a telescope, and they’re looking at a bird behind you.
+In reality, it’s actually a telescope, and they’re looking at a bird near you.
 But you believe it’s a gun.
 Would you experience stress?
 Yes, you probably would.

 But does that mean that telescopes are “stressors”?
 Did the telescope “cause” your stress?

-Using the word “stressor” locks us into thinking that our negative emotions are caused by external events, when they aren’t.
+Using the word “stressor” misleads us into thinking that our negative emotions are caused by external events, when they aren’t.
 Negative emotions are always caused by our thoughts about external events.
 It may be that there are some external events — like being held up at gunpoint, terminal illness, trauma, and other examples — that would require a really clear mind in order not to experience stress.
+But it’s still possible.
+And it’s worth working towards.

-A few years ago, a gentleman in one of my workshops told me a story of when he was held at gunpoint, and he didn’t experience stress.
-His mind became very still, and focused, and quiet.
-And he was able to negotiate a positive outcome for both him and the person holding the gun.
+A few years ago, a man in one of my workshops told me a story of when he was held at gunpoint, and he didn’t experience stress.
+He was on a religious mission in a foreign country, and someone jumped into his truck and pulled a gun on him, demanding money.
+This man was surprised to find that his mind became very still, focused, and clear.
+He saw what the man really wanted.
+And he was able to negotiate a positive outcome for both him and the person holding the gun, without stress.

-There are people who face cancer, divorce, and other major life events, and who find a way through them with little or no psychological stress.
-They may still have physical challenges, but their minds remain clear.
-It’s rare, but it’s possible.
-And it shows us the way.
+There are people who face cancer, divorce, and other major life events, with little or no psychological stress.

 The difference between monsters under the bed and cancer (or other challenges) is one of degree, not kind.
 It’s easy for you as an adult to see that there are no monsters.
 But if you think that there are other inherent stressors in your world — discrimination, polarization, family dynamics — it is worth looking closer at the way in which, in every case, your mind is producing your emotions, not the thing itself.

-This doesn’t excuse the thing happening.
-It helps get your mind clear so you can address and change the thing happening more effectively.
+This doesn’t excuse the external world.
+It helps get your mind clear so you can address and change the external world more effectively.

 No, you didn’t do anything wrong.
 The first few worksheets are hard.
 It’s like you’re stretching a muscle that has been tight for years.
 If someone said, “Bend over and touch your toes,” and you couldn’t do it, you didn’t do anything wrong — you’re just not flexible yet.
 But if you keep trying, and you slowly and safely build greater flexibility, you’ll get closer.